3xcellentTuber/Star-Wars-RP-Garrys-Mod-13/README.md

 I will be supporting this project, if there are any errors with the code that I had written, I will check it, you may contact me over my youtube channel https://www.youtube.com/c/3xcellenttuberen I will not be fixing YOUR errors, if you created any changes over my code or FPtje's I do not guarantee that I will fix it for you.

+All rights belong to me, Ethan K (3xcellentTuber), and to my server's community http://esstarwarsrp.enjin.com/ "Royal Star SWRP"